SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.91_75777da.md

 **`sap.m.App`**

 Until now, `sap.m.App` assumed that it wasn't nested and always appeared as the top-level root DOM element for apps.
-With the new `isTopLevel` property, you can now disable this behavior for different use cases, such as, nested components and standalone usage.For more information, see the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.m.App).
+With the new `isTopLevel` property, you can now disable this behavior for different use cases, such as nested components and standalone usage.For more information, see the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.m.App).